 Outcome.
 A set of tentative directions to "dig" for idea generation.

-Examples of HMW Questions and Obtained Ideas
+Examples of HMW Questions and Ideas

 Example Solutions: